-Citadel Securities Swap Dealer LLC (the "Company"), a Delaware limited liability company, is a swap dealer and primarily engages in market making in centrally cleared fixed income related derivatives executed on swap execution facilities.
-The Company is registered with the U.S. Commodity Futures Trading Commission ("CFTC") as a swap dealer and beginning in October 2021 became subject to regulatory capital requirements based on the CFTC rules that were finalized in July 2020.
+Citadel Securities Swap Dealer LLC (the "Company"), a Delaware limited liability company, is a swap dealer and over-the-counter ("OTC") derivatives dealer ("OTCDD"), primarily engaged in market making in centrally cleared fixed income related derivatives executed on swap execution facilities.
+The Company is registered as a swap dealer with the U.S. Commodity Futures Trading Commission ("CFTC") and an OTCDD with the U.S. Securities and Exchange Commission ("SEC") though it did not engage in OTCDD activities during the year ended December 31, 2023.
+The Company is subject to regulatory capital requirements of both the CFTC and SEC rules.
 The Company is also a member of the National Futures Association ("NFA") and a clearing member of LCH SwapClear Global ("LCH").

-Citadel Securities Group LP (formerly known as CALC IV LP) ("CSG"), an affiliate, is the manager of the Company.
+Citadel Securities Group LP ("CSG"), an affiliate, is the manager of the Company.
 CSHC US LLC ("CSUH"), an affiliate, is the sole member of the Company.

-Citadel Enterprise Americas LLC ("CEAMER") and Citadel Securities Americas LLC ("CSAMER"), both affiliates, provide administrative and investment-related services to the Company.
+Citadel Enterprise Americas LLC, Citadel Enterprise Americas Services LLC, Citadel Securities Americas Services LLC, and certain of their affiliates (collectively, the "Citadel Parties"), provide administrative and investment-related services to the Company.

-Northern Trust Hedge Fund Services LLC ("NTHFS") is responsible for providing certain middle and back office administrative and operational services to the Company.
-The services contract between the Company and NTHFS is currently effective through May 31, 2023.
+Northern Trust Hedge Fund Services LLC ("NTHFS") is responsible for providing administrative services to the Company.
+The services contract between the Company and NTHFS is currently effective through May 31, 2025.

-Summary of Significant Accounting Policies
+Significant Accounting Policies